 This program will be moderated by Central Coast MIT Enterprise Forum Board Member, Reed Sheard, PhD

-- Charles Schultz, CEO and Founder, Crescendo
+- Charles Schultz, CEO and Founder, Crescendo Interactive, Inc.

 - Don Patterson, Professor, Westmont College

-- Adam Martel, President and Co-founder, Gravyty
+- Adam Martel, Co-founder and CEO, Gravyty

 About the Speakers

-CHARLES SCHULTZ, CEO and Founder, Crescendo
+CHARLES SCHULTZ, CEO and Founder, Crescendo Interactive, Inc.

 President & CEO Charles Schultz has been actively involved in the field of planned giving for more than three decades and is widely regarded as the leading expert in planning giving.
 Crescendo grew out of his desire to encourage philanthropy by providing tools to help charities serve donors and close major and planned gifts.